MisterPhilip/omnibug.io/src/help/redirected-requests.md

 It is common for <abbr title="Marketing Tools">providers</abbr> to redirect entries to different domains to set various cookies or add parameters as required by their tools.
 Usually, these redirects happen via [HTTP 3XX redirects](https://en.wikipedia.org/wiki/URL_redirection#HTTP_status_codes_3xx) and don't duplicate data on the back-end.
-Previously in in Omnibug, these showed up as separate line items without any indication that the redirected entries were the same as the original entries.
+Previously in Omnibug, these showed up as separate line items without any indication that the redirected entries were the same as the original entries.
 In versions 1.0+ of Omnibug, an icon will appear to indicate an entry was redirected.